michaelchadwick/raffler/README.md

 * `dataFilePath` - json file of Raffler items that will automatically be added upon load
 * `logoFilePath` - logo for your thingy that appears next to the Raffler title
 * `logoFileLink` - somewhere to go to if you click the logo
-* `talkifyKey` - API key for your [Talkify](https://manage.talkify.net) account (note: you must get a Talkify API key in order to have Raffler honor the "SOUND: NAME" option, which reads items as they are picked)

 An example file has been included as `/config/raffler_data.json.dist`: